EdgarBabajanyan/RedgarMediaPlayer/README.md

 # RedgarMediaPlayer
 An advanced and easy to use Java based media player.
+This was built using JavaFx (You're seeing me present project EITS!)